 Race for the Laurel Dace

-At the height of a prolonged drought last summer, the Tennessee Aquarium and its partners leaped into action to prevent the extinction of the Laurel Dace, a critically endangered minnow found only on Walden Ridge near Spring City, Tennessee, just an hour away from Chattanooga.
+At the height of a prolonged drought in the summer of 2024, the Tennessee Aquarium and its partners leaped into action to prevent the extinction of the Laurel Dace, a critically endangered minnow found only on Walden Ridge near Spring City, Tennessee, just an hour away from Chattanooga.
+As Laurel Dace streams dried into mere puddles, fish were rescued and brought into human care at the Aquarium’s Conservation Institute.

-Later in 2024 (Giving Tuesday, Dec.
-3), the Aquarium turned to the public for help safeguarding this embattled minnow, asking for donations to the Race for the Laurel Dace campaign, which funded research, additional equipment, and Aquarium staff time needed to care for the fish.
+Later in 2024, the Aquarium turned to the public for help safeguarding this embattled minnow, asking for donations to the Race for the Laurel Dace campaign, which funded research, additional equipment, and Aquarium staff time needed to care for the fish.
+In 2025, water levels improved and Laurel Dace were returned to their native streams.
+A small portion remain in human care as an Ark population (just like Noah’s Ark) to ensure the continued survival of the species.

-In partnership with the Town of Spring City and Visit Spring City, the Aquarium hosted Laurel Dace Day on May 17, 2025.
-This event helped raise awareness of the critically endangered Laurel Dace and included a 5K race, half-mile fun run, live music, a local farmer’s market, craft vendors and activities featuring Aquarium educators.
+To raise awareness surrounding the plight of the Laurel Dace, and in partnership with the Town of Spring City and Visit Spring City, the Aquarium hosted Laurel Dace Day in May 2025 and 2026.
+The event coincides with Endangered Species Day and includes a 5k race, 10k race, half-mile fun run, live music, a local farmer’s market, craft vendors, and activities featuring Aquarium educators.

 Oscar’s Outdoor Pool